 Required of all four-year primary and grammar-grade students.
-This course considers the significant phases in the development of education in the United States from the development of education in the United States from the Colonial foundation to the present time.
+This course considers the significant phases in the development of education in the United States from the Colonial foundation to the present time.
 Great American educators and their contributions are stressed.
 Attention is directed to outstanding current problems in education which are demanding solution and an aggressive attitude toward these problems is encouraged.